 It will take over a year to complete, as care will have to be taken to keep all the construction historically accurate.
 This will require funding well in excess of $150,000.
 This is a small amount compared to losing this valuable building that is so important to the history of Beaufort.

-The project is planned to start immediately to, unfortunately, take advantage of very little to no group tours.
-We are dedicating our funds raised from our Virtual Fall Party Art Sale, to this important project.
+The project is still currently active.
+We hope to unveil the newly restored Jail at the Valentine Membership Party in February 2022.
+We are dedicating our funds raised from many of our events, to this important project.